noiseprotocol/noise_spec/noise.md

  4) If the descriptor was not empty, `h` is set to `HASH(h || message)`.

-5.4.
+5.6.
 Consuming a message
 -------------------------

 On input of a message and descriptor, the message is consumed with the following steps:

- 1) The prologue data is returned via some callback.
-The caller can examine the prologue data to see if the message is requesting different processing (e.g., requesting a different ciphersuite or protocol - the details of this negotiation are out of scope).

- 2) The descriptor is processed sequentially, as described above.
+ 1) The descriptor is processed sequentially, as described above.

- 3) The payload is read via an encrypted read (so the ciphertext is decrypted if `k` is not empty).
+ 2) The payload is read via an encrypted read (so the ciphertext is decrypted if `k` is not empty).

- 4) If the descriptor was not empty, `h` is set to `HASH(h || message)`.
+ 3) If the descriptor was not empty, `h` is set to `HASH(h || message)`.

-5.5.
+5.7.
 Setting a nonce
 ---------------------

 On input of a 64-bit nonce, replace the current nonce.
 Extreme care must be taken never to reuse a nonce, considering that certain nonce values may have been used by Noise message processing.
 This should be used for counter-based nonces instead of random nonces.

-(If you want to use a random 128 bit nonce, you can alternate setting a nonce with session derivation).
+If you want to use a random 128 bit nonce (call it `R`), you can set the nonce to the first 64 bits of `R`, then derive a new session, then set the child session's nonce to the next 64 bits of `R`, and derive a second child from it.

-5.6.
+5.8.
 Deriving a new session
 ----------------------------

 Deriving a new session takes no input and calculates a new session with these